 Library Help: The school holds two Book Fairs held each year.
 The Chair earns one for one participation hours.
-In addition, help Is often needed in straightening up and shelving books.
-If you would like to volunteer to help in the library, please contact the the school.
+In addition, help Is often needed in straightening up and shelving books and maintain the Maker Space.
+If you would like to volunteer to help in the library, please contact the school.
 Volunteers earn one for one participation hours.